SiiiiWan/HeadRST/README.md

 ## Study Controls

-Select the `Control` object in the scene to access the study controls.
+Select the `Control` object in the scene to access the study settings.

-- `StartTask`: starts the practice or formal task sequence.
+- `IsPractice`: enables the practice sequence when checked and the formal task sequence when unchecked.
 - `Skip Current Trial`: available in Play Mode from the `StudyControl` inspector.
 It removes the current object and target so the task sequence advances to the next trial.

+The task is started from the in-scene start button during Play Mode, not from a separate inspector start button.

+Practice mode uses the practice depth/amplitude condition and shows a practice object before the task begins.
+After the practice sequence finishes, the start button is shown again so another run can be started.

+Formal mode runs the full task condition set and shows the completion text after all trials are finished.

 ## Paper Parameters